-When you are an admin, one of the important tasks you have to do is to create and administer registry-based policy settings in Windows OS.
+When you are an admin, one of the important tasks you must do is create and administer registry-based policy settings in Windows OS.
 The Group Policy Administrative Templates in Windows machines are created using .admx and .adml files.
 Admins can use the Central Store to store and replicate Windows-based policy files in a domain environment.

 Group Policy Administrative Templates

-Setting Group Policy administrative templates in Windows is nothing but admins control the working environment of user accounts and computer accounts.
-This feature is seen in every PC from Windows NT OS family.
-From Windows Vista and Windows Server 2008 onwards, Groups Policy got a new format and that was registry-based policy settings.
+Setting Group Policy administrative templates in Windows is nothing, but admins control the working environment of user accounts and computer accounts.
+This feature is seen in every PC from the Windows NT OS family.
+From Windows Vista and Windows Server 2008 onwards, Groups Policy got a new format: registry-based policy settings.

-The Registry-based policy settings are located under the Administrative Templates category in the Group Policy Object Editor.
-Those are defined using a standards-based, XML file format, known as ADMX files.
-Thus, a Group Policy administrator need to create the Group Policy templates using the ADMX files.
+The Registry-based policy settings are under the Administrative Templates category in the Group Policy Object Editor.
+Those are defined using a standards-based XML file format called ADMX files.
+Thus, a Group Policy administrator must create the templates using the ADMX files.
 The new file format has replaced ADM files, which used their own markup language.
-However, in day-to-day Group Policy administration tasks of the admins, the presence of ADMX files is negligible.
+However, in the admins’ day-to-day Group Policy administration tasks, the presence of ADMX files is negligible.

 Tools used to create Group Policy Administrative Templates in Windows

-To create the Group Policy Administrative Templates in Windows 10/8/7, admins can use following tools:
+To create the Group Policy Administrative Templates in Windows 10/8/7, admins can use the following tools: